 EPPO Alert List – Tomato brown rugose fruit virus (Tobamovirus - ToBRFV)

-Tomato brown rugose fruit virus (Tobamovirus, ToBRFV) was first identified on tomatoes in Jordan in 2015 (EPPO RS 2016/024), outbreaks have recently occurred in Germany (EPPO RS 2019/012), in Italy (EPPO RS 2019/013) and in Mexico (EPPO RS 2019/143) and the United Kingdom (EPPO RS 2019/163), the Netherlands (EPPO RS 2019/209), Greece (EPPO RS 2019/210) and Spain (EPPO RS 2019/238) where the virus causes major concerns for growers of tomato and capsicum.
+Tomato brown rugose fruit virus (Tobamovirus, ToBRFV) was first identified on tomatoes in Jordan in 2015 (EPPO RS 2016/024), outbreaks have recently occurred in Italy (EPPO RS 2019/013), in Mexico (EPPO RS 2019/014) and China (EPPO RS 2019/143) and the United Kingdom (EPPO RS 2019/163), the Netherlands (EPPO RS 2019/209), Greece (EPPO RS 2019/210) and Spain (EPPO RS 2019/238) where the virus causes major concerns for growers of tomato and capsicum.
 As ToBRFV is an emerging virus and tomato is an important crop in the EPPO region, the EPPO Secretariat decided to add it to the EPPO Alert List.
 Since November 2019, the EU Commission has established emergency measures to prevent the introduction into, and the spread within the EU territory.

 EPPO region: Greece (first found in 2019), Israel (first disease symptoms in 2014), Italy (eradicated from Piemonte, Sicilia), Jordan (first identified in 2015), Netherlands (first found in 2019), Spain (first found in 2019), Turkey (first found in 2019), United Kingdom (Kent, first found in 2019).